Situated along a wooded glen, Cladagh Glen Scout Centre is named after the Cladagh river formed in the depths of the Marble Arch Caves.

 The site is situated along a wooded glen with the camping area adjacent to the river.
 Toilet and shower facilities (including those for the disabled) are available in the main building.
-This building consists of two dormitories, a main hall, a fully fitted kitchen and a drying room.
+This building consists of four dormitories, a main hall, a fully fitted kitchen and a drying room.
 The site has a campfire circle and a bar-b-que area and firewood is available on site.

 The Cladagh Glen takes its name from the Cladagh river formed in the depths of the Marble Arch Caves, carving its way through the limestone rock of the Marlbank and leaving a deep scar in which there are remnants of Irelands ancient woodland.